VandersonTorres/Data-Extraction/README.md

 ## SPIDER EXECUTION INSTRUCTIONS

-To run the Spider in your own machine, execute the following steps (considering that you've already activated your 'venv'):
+To run the Spider in your own machine, execute the following steps:

 ### Open a terminal at the root of project with 'cd command' (/exercise)
 * To Run Spider: